grassrootseconomics/docs.grassecon.org/docs/community/charter.md

 ## Principles for Spreading Commitment Pooling

+Here are 16 guiding principles for spreading commitment pooling globally, drawn from lessons in movement strategy, influence theory, and regenerative protocol design.
+Each principle honors the path forward while remaining mindful of the systems we seek to evolve beyond.

-1. **Honor the Existing Systems, Even as You Outgrow Them**
+1. Honor the Existing Systems, Even as You Outgrow Them The legacy financial system persists not because it’s perfect, but because it solved real coordination problems -for some, for a while.
+Acknowledge the ingenuity and pain that shaped it.
-   Acknowledge the real problems centralized systems tried to solve.
 We’re not here to attack; we’re here to invite.
+Respect builds the bridge to change.

-2. **Seed a Strategy with Deep Time in Mind**
+2. Seed a Strategy with Deep Time in Mind
+This is a generational shift.
 Think in cycles of 7, 70, or 700 years.
-Build protocols meant to last longer than empires.
+Anchor your work in long-term planetary wellbeing.
+Build protocols that will last longer than empires.

-3. **Engage the Heart, Head, and Hands**
-   Speak to belonging, love, and care.
-Rituals and stories are essential infrastructure.
+3. Engage the Heart, Not Just the Head Engage Heart, Head and Hands Money is emotional.
+It touches survival, status, shame, and dreams.
+Commitment pooling must speak to love, community, and the ancestral desire to belong.
+Rituals, stories, and symbols are essential infrastructure.

-4. **This Is Ancient, Not New**
+4. This Is Ancient, Not New
+We are not inventing.
+We are remembering.
+Mycorrhizal fungi coordinate nutrients.
+Villages shared calabashes of stored grain.
 Pools are old as roots.
 Frame the work as restoration, not disruption.

-5. **Start Where the Soil Is Ready**
+5. Start Where the Soil Is Ready
-   Work with communities already reaching for each other.
-Trust-rich ground is fertile ground.
+Not everyone is ready to embrace a trust-based economy, and that’s okay.
+Build with those who are already reaching for each other and active on the ground

-6. **Make Every Action Matter**
+6. Make Every Action Matter
-   If it doesn’t grow trust or fulfill a promise, don’t do it.
+Every event, workshop, or message should serve a real function: growing trust, coordinating labor, fulfilling a promise.
+If it doesn’t move the ecosystem toward coherence, it’s not needed.
+Waste no one’s time.

-7. **Use Simple, Resonant Frames**
+7. Use Simple, Resonant Frames
-   “Your promise is your credit.”
+We don’t need enemies—we need clarity.
+Use core concepts that gently contrast paradigms: “Your promise is your credit.”
 “Money is a memory of care.”
-Let clarity be louder than critique.
+“Abundance is coordinated, not scarce.”
+Let ideas speak for themselves.
+No need to attack the old; just let the new grow louder.

-8. **Understand the Wounds of the Old System**
+8. Understand the Wounds of the Old System
-   Translate commitment into safety and dignity.
+Credit scores, inflation fear, and debt shame run deep.
+Study them—not to manipulate, but to empathize.
+Translate pooling into the language of dignity, safety, and community care.

-9. **Offer a Vision That Feels Like Home**
+9. Offer a Vision That Feels Like Home
-   Water catchments, shared kitchens, neighborhood pools.
-Show futures people can walk into.
+People will join your cause not to resist, but to belong.
+Show what life looks like with fulfilled commitments, shared surplus, and collective care.
+Make it tangible: water catchments, shared kitchens, neighborhood pools.
+Let people walk into the future.

-10. **Speak in Many Media**
+10. Speak in Many Media
-    Radio, ritual, memes, murals.
+Some will hear the message through blockchain; others through elders, dance, or land restoration.
+Repeat the message through multiple channels—radio, ritual, memes, murals, classrooms.
 Redundancy is strength.

-11. **Move Faster Than Extraction Can Respond**
+11. Move Faster Than Extraction Can Respond
+The old system defends itself by trying to absorb the new.
 Don’t wait for permission.
-Spread like mycelium—quiet, adaptive, strong.
+Keep growing pools in refugee camps, markets, temples, chat groups, forests.
+Like mycelium, spread quietly and fast.

-12. **Celebrate Those Who Come Home**
+12. Celebrate Those Who Come Home
-    Let those who leave exploitative systems return with dignity.
-Make it safe to rejoin the commons.
+Some will leave exploitative systems and return to the commons.
+Welcome them.
+Let their testimony illuminate what didn’t work—and why this does.
+Make it safe to defect with dignity.

-13. **Look at Crisis Without Falling into Collapse**
-    Build the pool now.
-Let it be ready when other systems falter.
+13. Looking at Crisis Without Falling into Collapse Don’t wait for current systems to fail.
+Build the alternative now.
+When the market stutters, the pool should already be flowing - alive with memory, fairness, and trust.

-14. **Give People Something to Do**
+14. Give People Something to Do
-    Define, seed, host, redeem, map, steward.
+Abstract hope is not enough.
+People need roles.
+Can they define a commitment?
+Seed a voucher?
+Host a circle?
+Redeem a promise?
+Map a local resource?
+Steward a pool?
 When people act together, the future becomes real.

-15. **Track What Matters**
+15. Track What Matters
+Most Don’t obsess over media impressions or vanity metrics.
 Track fulfilled promises.
-Track mouths fed through trust.
-Let memory be your metric.
+Track restored relationships.
+Track how many mouths are fed through trust.
+Let collective memory hold these measures of health.

-16. **Adapt Without Losing the Pattern**
+16. Adapt Without Losing the Pattern
-    Change tactics, not principles.
-Keep care, coordination, and coherence intact.
+Strategy is not static.
+If something isn’t resonating—change it.
+But keep the core intact: care, coordination, coherence.
+Let the pools evolve like rivers—always flowing, always grounded.

 ---